angelachenmo/angelachenmo.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: I am an accomplished data professional with a rich history of success spanning five years in the Canadian landscape.
-Throughout my career, I have demonstrated a keen ability to collaborate with diverse stakeholders, translating real-world challenges into scalable and automated technical solutions.
+role: Hi :) I am a dedicated product analytics professional with a successful five-year track record in the Canadian industry.
+My career has been marked by my ability to foster collaborations with a variety of stakeholders, transforming real-world problems into scalable, automated technical solutions.
+My unique skill set lies at the crossroads of Product, Data Science, and Business Analytics.
+Here, I've developed a robust business sense and refined my communication, presentation, and interpersonal skills.
+I'm known for my ability to quickly grasp new concepts, pay attention to detail, and thrive in fast-paced work environments.

 # Organizations/Affiliations to show in About widget
 organizations: